 Instead, a latex pillow is ideal for keeping your head cool while sleeping.
 Latex is a highly breathable natural product which allows plenty of airflow.
 As a bonus, latex pillows are also known for keeping their plush shape properly due to the natural elastic properties of latex.
 In contrast, an ordinary new pillow will become flat over just a few months.

-And of course, when you focus on getting a cool night's sleep, you'll start the new day refreshed and in a positive frame of mind.
+And of course, when you focus on getting a cool night's sleep, you'll start the new day feeling refreshed and in a positive frame of mind.
 You'll feel happier, more focused, and other people are certain to enjoy being around you.
 Why not give yourself the advantage of a cool night's sleep?